Learn More: Screencasts

 - if the library owns the journal in print.

 Sign-up for a free account and save articles to a folder whenever you search an EBSCO database.
 Login from any computer to access articles you have previously saved.
 Your account stays active as long as you sign in once a year.

 It is possible to work smarter and save searches to a My EBSCOHost account.
 At a later date, searches can be retreived and re-run.
 It's also a great way to keep track of your search history.

 Nearly all databases provide help with citing journal articles.
 Some databases do a better job than others, they might not be perfect but they do most of the work.
 Look for links like "Cite" and "Citation/Abstract."

-This tutorial show you how to access eReserve documents.
+This tutorial shows you how to access eReserve documents.

 - the password your course instructor emailed you,

 - if working from home or on an unregistered laptop, your 14 digit library bar code.